Natasha Tsukanova: Philanthropy

 In 2021, Tsukanova helped launch ballet NFTs with the ballerina Natalia Osipova, a Principal of The Royal Ballet in London.
 The NFTs featuring three video performances by Osipova were offered at Bonhams auction house in London.

-Natasha, Together with her husband Igor Tsukanov founded the Tsukanov Family Foundation (TFF), which supports projects in the arts, culture and education.
+Natasha, together with her husband Igor Tsukanov founded the Tsukanov Family Foundation (TFF), which supports projects in the arts, culture and education.
 Among its significant projects are collaborations with the Saatchi Gallery, the provision of scholarships at British schools, and support of productions at the Royal Opera House.

 The Tsukanov Foundation also supports various programmes in the field of art education, including at the Yale School of Art (USA), Goldsmiths (UK) and the Institute of Contemporary Art (ICA, Russia).
 The TFF owns collections of post-war Soviet art and has donated important pieces to international museums.

 For six years, Natasha served on the board of directors of the London Philharmonic Orchestra.
 She was appointed Chair of the International Board of Governors of the London Philharmonic Orchestra in 2018.
 She also served on the Development Committee and Board of Honorary Directors of the Royal Opera House.

+During March 2023, Tsukanova interviewed musical director and conductor Vladimir Jurowski.
+The interview took place after both Opera director Dmitry Chernyakov and Vladimir Jurowski held a Bavarian Opera performance of Prokofiev's opera, War and Peace.
+Tsukanova’s interview covered the issues and topic of how to stage an anti-war opera with Ukrainian, Russian, and Belarusian artists in the same performance piece.

+In December 2024, the Tsukanov Family Foundation and Bird&Carrot Productions presented Fragile: A Collective Exhibition at The Bomb Factory in London.
+Curated by Daniel Lismore in support of Artists at Risk, a charity assisting creatives worldwide, the show featured 20 international artists examining themes of fragility, displacement, and resilience.
+Participants included Charlotte Colbert, Joseph Corré, Pandemonia, Craig Robertson, Sharon Walters, Martha Freud, Ian Brennan, Leila Bartell, Curtis Holder, Marc Quinn, and Nicola Turner, among others.